ShreyanshKatiyar007/amazon-clone/README.md

-# This repo contaiin my project in which i made amazon clone using html and css.
+# This repo contain my project in which i made amazon clone using html and css.